 Who painstakingly hand-wrote copies of the Bible in remembrance?
 Who wrote heart-wrenching poetry of remorse and loss?
 Who gladly died for the freedom of their country?
 Who toiled in the fields for their family’s sustenance?
 Who abandoned their homelands seeking a brighter future for their grandchildren?
 Who defended, to the death, their wives and children?
 Who slaved, day and night, to invent miracle drugs to cure fatal childhood diseases?

 The answer is MEN!
 Christian men, men who sacrificed themselves, through a deep and abiding love for all of mankind, just as did Jesus.
 Christ was their inspiration.
 He was their guiding light.
 No one loves mankind as much as Jesus and His Father, and Christian men aspired to emulate Their devotion, as best they could.

-It was men who experienced, and personally internalized, the intensity of occasion – whether it be the calamities of war, men lost at sea, devastation from flood, joy of a new discovery, birth of an infant, first love, men killed in battle, commitment to marriage, the coming of Christ, death of a child, heroic self-sacrifice, nobility of the soul, or lost love – and responded with controlled actions rather than with hysterical reactions.
+It was men who experienced, and personally internalized, the intensity of occasion – whether it be the calamities of war; men lost at sea; devastation from flood; joy of a new discovery; birth of a child; first love; men killed in battle; commitment to marriage; the coming of Christ; death of a child; heroic self-sacrifice; nobility of the soul or lost love – and responded with controlled actions rather than with hysterical reactions.

 Women immersed in feminist ideology often believe that the silence with which men often respond to moving experiences is a form of emotional detachment, of not caring.
 But in reality, men’s reactions are just as personal, and deeply felt, as that of a woman sobbing uncontrollably.